January 18, 2023

 January 10, 2023

-Led by Cornell's Dr. Michael Stanhope, a team of scientists have sequenced genomes of the great hammerhead shark and shortfin mako shark, both endangered species.
+Led by Cornell's Dr. Michael Stanhope, a team of scientists has sequenced genomes of the great hammerhead shark and shortfin mako shark, both endangered species.

 January 05, 2023